 Focus on the next right action.
 Since worrying about the outcome is unproductive, I try to think about the next actions that will move the project forward.
 This is far more accessible than something in the distant future.

-For example, as an author, I can worry about whether or not my book will become a bestseller or I can make sure that my marketing plan is complete and I am fully prepped for my upcoming interviews.
-And …
+For example, as an author, I can worry about whether or not my book will become a best-seller, or I can make sure that my marketing plan is complete and I am fully prepped for my upcoming interviews.
+Which brings us to Step 3.

 Do something now!
 This is key.
 Something is better than nothing.
 Too often, we think that we have to have clarity about how it will all turn out.
 In my experience, I rarely have this.